Ebbu Ghazali: Early life and family

-Ghazali was born in Bombay, British India, on 15 June 1924, in a Urdu-speaking Konkani Muslim family.
-His family migrated to Karachi after the Creation of Pakistan in 1947.
+Ghazali was born in Bombay, British India, on 15 June 1924, in a Konkani Muslim family.
+His family migrated to Karachi after the partition of India in 1947.

 Ghazali was the son-in-law of Feroze Khan who won a gold medal in the 1928 Olympics for India in field hockey and whose son Farooq Feroze Khan served as Chairman Joint Chiefs of Staff Committee in the Pakistan Air Force.
-He was also a relative of Ijaz Faqih: his sister was Ijaz Faqih's mother-in-law.
+He was also a relative of Test cricketer Ijaz Faqih: his sister was Ijaz Faqih's mother-in-law.

 Career

 Ghazali played first-class cricket in India and Pakistan from 1943 to 1956.
-A middle-order batsman and off-spin bowler, he made his top score in the inaugural season of the Quaid-e-Azam Trophy when he scored 160 and 61 for Combined Services against Karachi in December 1953.
+A middle-order batsman and off-spin bowler, he made his top score in the inaugural season of the Quaid-e-Azam Trophy when he scored 160 and 61 for Combined Services against Karachi, in December 1953.
 He took his best bowling figures of 5 for 28 in April 1955 when he captained Combined Services against Punjab in the semi-final of the Quaid-e-Azam Trophy.

 He toured England with the Pakistan team in 1954, but was only moderately successful, making 601 runs at an average of 28.61 and taking 17 wickets at 39.64.
-In his second Test, at Old Trafford, he was dismissed for a pair within two hours, the fastest in Test history.
+In his second Test, at Old Trafford, he was dismissed for a pair within two hours.

 After his playing career, Ghazali became an administrator.
 He managed Pakistan's tour of Australia and New Zealand in 1972–73.
 He served in the Pakistan Air Force, reaching the rank of wing commander.